 London also had the remarkable opportunity to save one of his daughter’s lives when he was identified as a perfect match for her rare bone marrow disorder.
 That opportunity is one reason why London is an advocate of servitude and makes sure his players understand and embrace the concept of giving back through a variety of community services activities.
 One of the most visible is the team’s annual bone marrow donor registration drive as part of the national “Get in the Game, Save a Life” initiative.
 During his time at UVa more than 600 names have been added to the national bone marrow registry.

 London’s biography includes plenty of chapters of football success on the field as well.

-In the spring of 2013 OT Oday Aboushi was selected by the New York Jets to mark the 30th consecutive season a UVa player has been picked in the NFL Draft, the second longest streak among ACC schools.
+In the spring of 2014, defensive end Eli Harold was selected by the San Francisco 49ers and outside linebacker Max Valles later went to the Oakland Raiders to mark the 31st consecutive season a UVa player has been picked in the NFL Draft, the second longest streak among ACC schools.

 The Virginia turnaround featured four games that the team won in the final seconds.
 Along the way the Cavaliers became the first college football program to ever win road games at Miami and Florida State in the same season on the way to UVa being ranked in the Associated Press Top-25 poll for the first time since the 2007 season.

 For his efforts, London was recognized as the Atlantic Coast Conference’s Coach of the Year.
 He was also selected by the Fellowship of Christian Athletes to receive its 2011 Grant Teaff Coach of the Year Award.
 Five of his players earned either first or second-team All-ACC honors.
 The 2011 team saw two players - CB Chase Minnifield and OG Austin Pasztor - receive All-America honors and CB Demetrious Nicholson was named a Freshman All-American.